pandemic babies who are now toddlers playing together

 Baby Steps Towards Social Experiences and Behaviors

-Some toddlers need a little more support, time and encouragement than others when it comes to social mingling, and this is perfectly ok!
-If the world were filled with all the exact same types of people, that would be so dull!
+Some toddlers need a little more support, time, and encouragement than others when it comes to social mingling, and this is perfectly ok!
+If the world were filled with all the same types of people, that would be so dull!
 We need all the different types of little toddlers with all their different little personalities.

-So for my toddler who has a slow to warm-up temperament, I often remind myself that taking baby steps when it comes to his social development is helpful.
-I encourage him, but don’t push him.
 For example, I will comment on how much fun it looks like kids are having at the park and let him know he can play too if he wants.
-If he wants to keep observing for awhile though, I don’t push it.
+If he wants to keep observing for a while though, I don’t push it.

 Building Social Life into a Routine